ory/hydra/sdk/php/swagger/docs/Api/AdminApi.md

 # **revokeAuthenticationSession**
 > revokeAuthenticationSession($user)

-Invalidates a user's authentication session
+Invalidates all login sessions of a certain user

 This endpoint invalidates a user's authentication session.
 After revoking the authentication session, the user has to re-authenticate at ORY Hydra.
 This endpoint does not invalidate any tokens.